Georgian Americans

 Georgian Americans (ქართველი ამერიკელები) are Americans of full or partial Georgian ancestry.
 They encompass ethnic Georgians who have immigrated to the U.S. from Georgia, as well as other areas with significant Georgian populations, such as Russia.

 The precise number of Americans of Georgian descent is unknown.
-This is because 19th and 20th century U.S. immigration records often did not differentiate between various ethnic groups originating from the Russian Empire, which had slowly annexed Georgia starting from year 1801 and of which it remained a part until 1918.
+This is because 19th and 20th century U.S. immigration records often did not differentiate between various ethnic groups originating in the Russian Empire, which had slowly annexed Georgia starting from year 1801 and of which it remained a part until 1918.

 History

 Early stages of immigration

 The earliest recorded Georgian immigrants to the US were the Georgian horsemen.
-One group came in 1890 as part of a troupe of Cossack horsemen hired by Buffalo Bill Cody and his Wild Congress of Rough Riders.
+One group came in 1893 as part of a troupe of Cossack horsemen hired by Buffalo Bill Cody and his Congress of Rough Riders.

 The number of Georgians coming to the U.S. saw an increase after political upheavals of the Russian Revolution forced the Georgian nobility and intellectuals, including those residing in other parts of the Russian Empire, to move to the U.S. In just several years, another wave of immigration of Georgians was triggered by the Red Army invasion of Georgia, which led to the exodus of intellectuals who were in fear of deportation and imminent death in Russian Siberia.
 A notable example of pre-Soviet immigration of ethnic Georgians is that of George Balanchine, whose immediate family was split between U.S. and Soviet Georgia.